Evan Prodromou: Biography

 Prodromou was born in Cincinnati, Ohio, United States, and grew up in Texas and California.
-He has lived in Amsterdam, San Francisco, and Lisbon, and currently lives in Montreal.
+He has lived in Amsterdam, San Francisco, and Lisbon, and currently lives in Montreal, Canada.

 Prodromou graduated from University of California, Berkeley in 1990 (Physics, English), and worked for Microsoft and various Web development companies in the late 1990s.
 In 2003 he started Wikitravel, and in 2007 founded Control Yourself, which developed the software for Identi.ca, a microblogging service.
 Control Yourself was renamed to Laconica, StatusNet in 2010, and finally to GNU social in 2012.
 In December 2012 Prodromou started a new company, E14N.com, to develop a new social media platform, Pump.io, a follow-up to StatusNet.

 Prodromou is an advocate of Free and Open Source Software and free culture.
 He has presented at software conferences, and is the chair of the World Wide Web consortium's (W3C) Federated Social Web Community Group.

 Evan is the son of Stav Prodromou, and is married to Michele Ann Jenkins.
 They have two children.